 They’re less accurate

-Some ad blockers will block third party trackers including GA.
-Web system administrators are seeing a big difference between what GA reports on their site and reality.
+Ad blockers block third party trackers including GA so you can see a big difference between reality and what GA reports.
 This will get worse as more people use ad blockers.

 If you’re not paying for it, you’re the product

-Google makes its money collecting data and selling it and selling ads.
-If you install GA on your website, information about your visitors is flowing into the massive Scrooge McDuck data vault at Google headquarters.
+Google makes its money selling ads.
+If you install GA on your website, information about your visitors is sent to Google.
 If you sell bicycles on a website running GA, Google knows your visitor is interested in buying a bicycle.
-How do they use that data and does it hurt your company?
+How will it use that data and will it hurt your company?

 Fortunately there is a simple alternative.